ypollet/Sphaeroptica-1/README.md

 ### 6.2 Focus Stacking (optional)

-It is necessary for smaller specimens with a lot of details, and focus stacking distortion is negligible for the calibration and triangulation (as our tests suggest).
+It is necessary for smaller specimens with a lot of details, and focus stacking distortion is negligible for the calibration and triangulation (as our tests suggest and Olkowicz et al., 2019).

 The best stacker software that we have tested are Zerene Stacker and Helicon Focus ([Here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4284632/)) and Helicon Focus uses the GPU for its computations (thus, is much faster).
 However, these are softwares with a paid license.
 A free open-sourced solution would be Enfuse (even though it gives a halo around the object).